EbenZergaw/spider-crm/README.md

-### 2.a Creating and Assigning Tasks
+### 2.b Viewing All Tasks and Orders
-**Endpoint: /orders/:id/tasks**
+**Endpoint: /orders**

-**Method: POST**
+**Method: GET**

 **Input:**
+- None

+**Logic:**
+- The endpoint will fetch all Order IDs in the database
+- If the operation succeeds, the client will begin rerendering the order components on the page
+- If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**UI Components**
+- Orders dashboard page
+- Order card component
-- Task form data
+- Task card

+### 2.c View Individual Orders
+**Endpoint: /orders/:id**

+**Method: GET**

+**Input:**
 - Order ID

 **Logic:**
-- The endpoint will process the task form data and create a new Task in the database with the corresponding order ID
+- The endpoint will fetch the order by its ID in the database
-- If the operation succeeds, the client will rerender the page
+- If the operation succeeds, it will return the order data and the client will render it on the page
 - If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

 **UI Components**
 - Order page
+- Order information component
+- Task card

+### 2.d Completing Tasks
+**Endpoint: /orders/:id**

+**Method: GET**

+**Input:**
+- Order ID

+**Logic:**
+- The endpoint will fetch the order by its ID in the database
+- If the operation succeeds, it will return the order data and the client will render it on the page
+- If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

+**UI Components**
+- Order page
+- Order information component
-- Task entry form
+- Task card